fabiocabrini/Helix_IoT_MQTT/README.md

 network bandwidth is limited.
 The goal is to provide a protocol, which is bandwidth-efficient and uses little battery power.

-The [previous tutorial](https://github.com/FIWARE/tutorials.IoT-Agent) used HTTP as its transport mechanism between the devices and the IoT Agent.
+The [FIWARE tutorial](https://github.com/FIWARE/tutorials.IoT-Agent) used HTTP as its transport mechanism between the devices and the IoT Agent.
 HTTP uses a request/response paradigm where each device connects directly to the IoT Agent.
 MQTT is different in that publish-subscribe is event-driven and pushes messages to clients.
 It requires an additional central communication point (known as the MQTT broker) which it is in charge of dispatching all messages between the